College of Letters and Science

 Yes, we are launching the program in a way that all students will be able to claim the accreditation status when they graduate.

-The UWSP MSW Program is currently in pre-candidacy for accreditation by the Council on Social Work Education’s (CSWE) Board of Accreditation (BOA).
-Pre-candidacy for a baccalaureate or master’s social work program by the BOA indicates that it submitted an application to be reviewed for candidacy and received approval of its Benchmark 1 from CSWE accreditation staff to move forward for a candidacy review within 1-year.
-A program that has attained pre-candidacy status has not yet been reviewed by the BOA nor verified to be compliant with the Educational Policy and Accreditation Standards (EPAS).
-Students that are admitted to pre-candidate programs in the fall (or later) of the academic year in which the program is granted candidacy status will be retroactively recognized as graduates from a CSWE-BOA accredited program as long as the program attains initial accreditation.
-Candidacy is typically a 3-year process and attaining pre-candidacy does not guarantee that a program will eventually attain candidacy and initial accreditation.
-Pre-candidacy applies to all program options, which includes locations and delivery methods.
+The UW-Stevens Point MSW Program has achieved candidacy for accreditation by the Council on Social Work Education’s (CSWE) Board of Accreditation (BOA).
+Candidacy status indicates that it has made progress toward meeting standards of program quality evaluated through a peer review accreditation process.
+A program that has attained candidacy status has demonstrated a commitment to meeting the accreditation standards but has not yet demonstrated full compliance.
+Students that are admitted to candidate programs in the fall (or later) of the academic year in which the program is granted candidacy status will be retroactively recognized as graduates from a CSWE-BOA accredited program as long as the program attains initial accreditation.
+Candidacy is typically a 3-year process and attaining candidacy does not guarantee that a program will eventually attain initial accreditation.
+Candidacy applies to all program options, which include locations and delivery methods.
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.

-Review our program’s pre-candidacy status in CSWE’s Directory of Accredited Programs.
+Review our program’s candidacy status in CSWE’s Directory of Accredited Programs.
 For more information about social work accreditation, contact CSWE’s Department of Social Work Accreditation at accreditation@cswe.org.

 Meet Your Faculty and Staff